Why is the Wispr digital otoscope $1495?

 Integration into your clinic environment

 We know that for the Wispr to be useful, it can’t change your workflow or your approach to an exam.
 It has to be just as convenient, familiar and accessible as what you currently have.
-The Wispr attaches to and gets power from the Welch Allyn handles in your clinic.
+The Wispr attaches to and gets power from the Welch Allyn or Heine handles in your clinic.
 One of the most challenging engineering problems was making the Wispr work with the handles found in your exam rooms.
 The mechanical connection was straight-forward and is used by many different vendors.
 The challenge was to reliably power the Wispr from different handles.
 Each type of handle has slightly different voltages, amperages and power ramp-up times.
 These challenges were addressed through power engineering and implemented in the electronics.

 The Wispr attaches to existing wall mounts and battery handles